RenderKit/ospray/doc/api.md

 i.e., each four subsequent vertices form one quad.
 If the size of the `vertex.position` array is not a multiple of three for triangles or four for quads, the remainder vertices are ignored.

+Face-varying attributes (`normal`, `motion.normal`, `color`, `texcoord`) map unique values to each vertex of a primitive/face (triangle or quad), thus attributes can be different for the same vertex that is shared by multiple primitives.
+Essentially, face-varying attributes are a 'attribute soup' and behave similar to the implicit index, the size of the array must be at least three times the number of triangles or four times the number of quads, respectively.
+Face-varying attributes take precedence over the respective vertex attributes (`vertex.normal`, `motion.vertex.normal`, `vertex.color`, `vertex.texcoord`) when both arrays of the same attribute are present.

 ### Subdivision